runag/workstation-runagfile/README.md

 ## If you fork this

+You may wish to change some paths:

+1. This [README](README.md) file, runag/workstation-runagfile and maybe runag/runag if you forked it as well.
-1. Please go to [deploy.ps1](deploy.ps1) and find "If you forked this"
+2. In [deploy.ps1](deploy.ps1), find "If you forked this".

 ## License